yo-yo-yo-jbo/vr_difficulty/README.md

 3. A **state register**, which saves the current "state" of the machine.
 There are only a finite number of states for a Turing Machine.
 Initially, that state register has a special value - the "start stage", which is also a part of the Turing Machine definition.
 4. A finite **transition table** - which for every state and symbol currently pointed by the **head**, tells the machine what symbol to write to the current cell, what new state the **state register** should be assigned to, and where to move the head (left, right or stay where it is).

 This simplistic model is equivalent to any programming language, and is a convenient model for proofs about runtime complexity (since it's programming-language structure independent and architecture independent).
+One of the most important properties of Turing Machines is that they can run other Turing Machines that they get as inputs - that makes them **Turing Complete**.

+## Background - the Halting Problem and Rice's theorem
+People who just started to code might think that coding is very powerful, in a sense that it can calculate every concievable function, given enough time and resources (remember that we have an infinitely long **tape**!).
+That is false - for those of you who are familiar with the concept of [Mathematical Cardinality](https://en.wikipedia.org/wiki/Cardinality) it'd be easy - the set of possible Turing Machines is of $\aleph_0$, but the set of functions from $\mathbb{N}$ to $\mathbb{N}$ is $2^{\aleph_0}$, so "most" functions are not computable.
+However, even if you are not familiar with those concepts, there is a famous problem that was proven to be **undecidable** - the **Halting Problem**.